-Part A 1 Title of the Academic Program MSc Botany 2 Program Code (To be given by Examination Section) 3 Name of the University 4 Objective of the University Academic Excellance Character Formation Social Concern 5 Vision of the University "Striving for a just, secular, democratic and economically sound society, which cares for the poor, the oppressed and the marginalized" 6 Mission of the University M1 St. Joseph's University seeks to form men and women who will be agents of change, committed to the creation of a society that is just, secular and democratic.
+1 Title of the Academic MSc Botany Program 2 Program Code (To be given by Examination Section) 3 Name of the University St. Joseph's University 4 Objective of the 1.
+Academic Excellance University 2.
+Character Formation 3.
+Social Concern 5 Vision of the "Striving for a just, secular, democratic and economically sound society, which University cares for the poor, the oppressed and the marginalized" 6 Mission of the M1 St. Joseph's University seeks to form men and women who will be agents University of change, committed to the creation of a society that is just, secular and democratic.
 M2 The education offered is oriented towards enabling students to strive for both academic and human excellence.
 M3 The college pursues academic excellence by providing a learning environment that constantly challenges the students and supports the ethical pursuit of intellectual curiosity and ceaseless enquiry.
 M4 Human excellence is promoted through courses and activities that help students achieve personal integrity and conscientise them to the injustice prevalent in society.
-7 Name of the Degree Master of Science (M.Sc.) in Botany 8 Name of the Department offering the program Botany 9 Vision of the Department offering program "The Department intends to inculcate in the students an interest to explore the world of Plants and contribute to the rapidly expanding field.
-We wish to offer the society, a generation of humble yet aspiring young minds eagerly striving towards unraveling the mystery of Plant Science" 10 Mission of the Department offering program The Department of Botany aim at identifying one's potential to become a centre for augmenting and contributing continuously to the vibrant field of Botany.
-We strive to create and provide an ambient learning atmosphere and prepare students for academia, industry and productive application of the knowledge in everyday life.
-It emphasizes the impact of plants on environment and the human 11 Duration of the Program activities.
-2 years (Four semesters) 12 Total No. of Credits 94 13 Program Educational Objectives (PEOs) PEO 1 PEO2 PEO 3 PEO4 Objectives: PEOs are statements that describe Institution's Mission ne 2-5 PEOs can be written.
+7 Name of the Degree Master of Science (M.Sc.) in Botany 8 Name of the Botany Department offering the program 9 Vision of the "The Department intends to inculcate in the students an interest to explore Department offering the world of Plants and contribute to the rapidly expanding field.
+We wish program to offer the society, a generation of humble yet aspiring young minds 10 Mission of the eagerly striving towards unraveling the mystery of Plant Science" 10 Department offering • The Department of Botany aim at identifying one's potential to program become a centre for augmenting and contributing continuously to the vibrant field of Botany. program We strive to create and provide an ambient learning atmosphere and prepare students for academia, industry and productive application of the knowledge in everyday life.
+It emphasizes the impact of plants on environment and the human activities.
+11 Duration of the 2 years (Four semesters) Program 12 Total No. of Credits 94 13 PEO 1 l PEO2 ' ' PEO 3 PEO4 bjectives: PEOs are statements that describe Institution's Mission alig aligned with the programme 2-5 PEOs can be written. • Guidelines for the PEOs